 How long does the process take?

 The length of the process has several different variables.
 Once Clark Public Utilities receives the interconnection application the process begins.
-The application is usually processed within two working days.
+The application is usually processed within four working days.
 This includes our Technical Services department reviewing the electrical schematics.
 Once the application is approved, the contractor can build the system.

 Then once the project is complete, we ask the contractor to email us proof that the electrical inspection has occurred by the permitting agency.
 Clark Public Utilities then verifies the inspection has passed and confirms that the fees have been paid to the Utility.
 After confirming those items, a meter technician is assigned to install the meters.
 Typically, the Utility installs the new meters within five working days.